Matb85/modular-slider/README.md

 #### Plugins

-Plugins are functions that enrich your slider with non critical feature.
+Plugins are functions that enrich your slider with non critical features.
 Their names are all **lowercase**.
 Here are the currently available plugins:

 - Buttons - adds next/previous slide buttons
 - Pagination - adds pagination